 Creativity is in Store

-The presentation of the stores is, of course, a team effort on an ongoing basis but several times per year each store gets a unique makeover by the ES Designer & Creative Director, Danni Townsend O'Neil.
+The presentation of the store is, of course, a team effort on an ongoing basis but several times per year the store gets a unique makeover by the very talented Danni Townsend O'Neil (above).
 It is an organic and to be honest somewhat excruciating process - at least it feels that way halfway through.
 But at the end - pure joy!!

 Danni, where does the inspiration come from when you begin a store visual re-merch?

 There is a degree of planning but its organic and it's in my mind's eye.
 I don't sit down with a blank piece of paper and draw up a scheme.
 It tends to evolve on site and can differ between stores.
 Ideas are triggered by products we are carrying in each store, by colour, by texture.